Code-Institute-Submissions/manasi1031-Mighty-quest_SepResub/README.md

 LESSONS PAGE:
 - I have used collapsible tabs to show the different subjects and there are only 3 at the moment.
-- However, there is an image and information relevant for kids to learn.
+- However, there is an image (Image is just to keep kids engrossed and not hero image) and information relevant for kids to learn.
 - Kids can also choose to proceed directly to the individual quiz or access resources from this page after the end of each subject/topic.

 QUIZ PAGE:
 - This page has the quiz and or resources for each subject section.
+- Image is just to keep kids engrossed and not hero image.
 - Currently, we only have a quiz for science and downloadable resources to practise for Georgraphy and Maths.
 - I have used a pop up or modal image option for the Maths resources to ensure kids stay on the same page.